Cycling Tracks

 Developer areas

 Developers have worked to allocate bike tracks, whether shared with pedestrians or bike-only paths, to encourage exercising and serve visitors and residents of their areas.
-Developer areas
+The developer areas are:

 Future cycling tracks till 2025